Warm and Tender

-Warm and Tender is the fourteenth studio album and first of children's lullabies released by Olivia Newton-John in September 1989.
+Warm and Tender is the fourteenth studio album and first of children's lullabies released by Olivia Newton-John in October 1989.
 After being absent on Newton-John's last album The Rumour, producer John Farrar returned for this album.
-After recording extensively in the U.K. and U.S. throughout her career, this was Newton-John's first album recorded in her hometown of Melbourne.
+After recording extensively in the UK and US throughout her career, this was Newton-John's first album recorded in her hometown of Melbourne.